Lecture Notes in Cosmology: The Boltzmann equation

-where $\textbf{v}$ is the particle velocity and $\textbf{F}$ is the force acting on the particle.
-The operator $\hat{L}$ acting on $f$ is similar to the convective derivative used in fluid dynamics and is also called \textbf{Liouville operator}.
-If interactions are absent, then is the collisionless Boltzmann equation, or Vlasov equation.
-It represents mathematically the fact that the number of particles in a phase space volume element does not change with the time.
-Note that we are starting here with the non relativistic version of the Boltzmann equation.
-We shall see it later in the general relativistic case and cosmology.
+If interactions are absent, then is the \textbf{collisionless Boltzmann equation}, or \textbf{Vlasov equation} \cite{vlasov1945theory}.
+It mathematically represents the fact that the number of particles in a phase space volume element does not change with time.

-The collisionless Boltzmann equation is a direct consequence of Liouville theorem:
+The collisionless Boltzmann equation $df/dt = 0$ is a direct consequence of the Liouville theorem, cf. Appendix \ref{App:LiouvilleTh}: